nitaliano/react-native-mapbox-gl/API.md

   id, // required. string.
 Unique identifier used for adding or selecting an annotation.
   annotationImage: { // optional.
 Marker image for type=point
     source: {
       uri // required. string.
-Either remote image URL, a Base64-encoded data URI, or the name (without extension) of a bundled image
+Either remote image URL, a base64-encoded data URI (Android only), or the name (without extension) of a bundled image
     },
     height, // required. number.
 Image height
     width, // required. number.
 Image width